-If you are a film aficionado, we know that you woke up way too early this morning and watched the entire Oscars ceremony.
-And while there were a few surprises this year, it cannot be denied that nothing beats giving Moonlight the best picture after announcing La La Land by mistake.
+If you are a film aficionado, we know that you will be waking up way too early tomorrow morning to watch the entire Oscars ceremony.

 However, that is not why we are here.
 We are here to celebrate the many Indians at the Oscars.
 In 90 years, 5 Indians have been awarded 6 Oscars.
 While that might not seem a lot, Indian representation at the Oscars has been growing intensely over a period of time.